robin-raymond/zax.io/flow-control.md

     // ERROR: the condition and statement following have no separation if input < 0 return true

-    // ERROR: the condition and statement are still now separated and this is
+    // ERROR: the condition and statement are still not separated and this is
     // not a legal form of the `if` statement if input < 0; return true